Capital gains tax

 How we can help

 Careful planning of capital asset disposals is essential in order to minimise capital gains tax.
-If you live in the Staffordshire area we, at Dains, would be happy to discuss the options with you.
+We, at Dains, would be happy to discuss the options with you.
 Please contact us if you would like further advice.